pirate museum photo

 It’s part of the blues culture that Mississippi takes pride in.
 The state labels itself as the “Birthplace of the Blues” and has created a Mississippi Blues Trail.
 The trail of historic markers runs south to north through the state and includes a “Biloxi Blues” marker that pays tribute to the city’s blues history, in particular the clubs and cafes that catered to Black customers during and after World War Two.

 Biloxi itself was the focus of the compilation album by singer Jimmy Buffett titled “Biloxi.”
 Buffett, who was born in nearby Pascagoula, opened the Margaritaville Casino and Restaurant in Biloxi in 2012.
-The establishment only last two years, closing in 2014.
+The establishment only lasted two years, closing in 2014.

 In addition, the town was the setting for the 1984 Neil Simon play, “Biloxi Blues.”
 It’s also the locale for several novels by Mississippi State University graduate John Grisham, including “The Runaway Jury” and “The Partner.”